Zylann/gdscript_performance/README.md

 There are two categories of tests:

 - Micro benchmarks: these are run in batches and measure how fast GDScript performs specific operations.
+They are purely time-based and their results are in microseconds.
 For example, how long it takes to assign a dictionary element.

 - Scale benchmarks: these are run individually.
 They measure speed and memory for a given metric over time.
 For example, how many bunnies can Godot render before getting under 15 fps.